Apply to renew your registration

 If you're involved in an open fitness to practise investigation

-You will not be able to leave the register if your fitness to practise is currently being investigated.
+You will not normally be able to leave the register if your fitness to practise is currently being investigated.
 You can find more information for social workers under investigation.

 If you want to leave the register, you can make a request on your online account.